When you choose a rooster for your flock, it’s important to remember that its main purposes are to assert dominance and facilitate reproduction.

 They’re also experts at raising alarms and are always on high alert for abnormal activity that could threaten the flock.
 Read more about Welsummer Chicken.

-This is one of those types of roosters than can only be described as regal.
+This is one of those types of roosters that can only be described as regal.
 Although at first glance the Australorp may appear to be plain black when the lighting hits them the right way the plumage turns into a gorgeous beetle green hue.

 These are one of the gentle giants in poultry.
 They’re also not very common.